Springwood High School Academy’s Special Educational Needs and Disabilities Information Report

 - Group Reading Test II

 - Wide Ranging Achievement Test 5 (Comprehension)

 - British Picture Vocabulary Scale (Receptive Vocabulary)

-If your child needs special Access Arrangements in their exams at Key Stage 4 or 5 e.g. someone to read or write for them or extra time to complete exams, they will be assessed by a Specialist Teacher who is also our Cluster SEN-D Lead as some diagnostic assessments have to be carried out by a qualified practitioner.
+If your child needs special Access Arrangements in their exams at Key Stage 4 or 5 e.g. someone to read or write for them or extra time to complete exams, they will be assessed by a Specialist Teacher as some diagnostic assessments have to be carried out by a qualified practitioner.
 These tests will also look at Processing Speed and pace of working as well as basic literacy skills.
 We will write to you to ask your permission to refer to the Specialist Teacher if your child needs an assessment of this kind.